Quickstart

 The major shortcoming with this method is that expressing complex fields with many nested sub-structs can become very tedious.

-If a method returns values that are themselves capabilites, then you can access these fields before having to call wait.
+If a method returns values that are themselves capabilites, then you can access these fields before awaiting the promise.
 Doing this is called pipelining, and it allows Cap’n Proto to chain the calls without a round-trip occurring to the server:

 # evaluate returns `value` which is itself an interface.